Fox News’ Shep Smith Calls Out Trump On Russia: ‘We Demand To Know The Answer’

 “(Trump) keeps repeating ridiculous throwaway lines that are not true at all and sort of avoiding this issue of Russia as if we’re some kind of fools for asking the question.
 Really?”
 Smith said (per The Hill).
 “Your opposition was hacked and the Russians were responsible for it and your people were on the phone with Russia on the same day it was happening and we’re fools for asking the questions?”

 Smith was, of course, referencing the hacking of the Democratic National Committee’s computers (the “opposition”) during the 2016 presidential campaign, an act that both the CIA and the FBI have reported actually occurred.
-“Your people were on the phone with Russia” is a reference to the apparent conversations that was taking place between recently resigned National Security Advisor Mike Flynn and the Russians, where Flynn, while working as part of Trump’s presidential campaign, reportedly spoke about the current sanctions against Russia, something he was not authorized to do.
+“Your people were on the phone with Russia” is a reference to the apparent conversations that were taking place between recently resigned National Security Advisor Mike Flynn and the Russians, where Flynn, while working as part of Trump’s presidential campaign, reportedly spoke about the current sanctions against Russia, something he was not authorized to do.

 Trump was asked repeatedly by different media outlets about reported conversations between aides working for his presidential campaign and Russian officials.
 Trump repeatedly side-stepped the questions, instead slamming such stories as “fake news” and criticizing the journalists.